Sangminnn/eslint-plugin-sprinkles-lint/README.md

 This Plugin does not support ESLint Flat Config yet.

-Currently, this version does not support shorthands.
-It will be updated soon.
+Shorthands does not support. because if you use shorthands in style (not sprinkles), it already throw error.
+So, i think it's not necessary to support shorthands.

 if you use this plugin, i recommend this way.